-A timed magnet swipe can be used to change the state of a SPOT between Auto-start and Start modes.
+A timed magnet swipe can be used to change the state of a SPOT from Auto-Start to Start mode.

 First, swipe the magnet and wait for the tag to indicate its current state.
 At the end of the blinking pattern, the indicator light will remain on for several seconds.
 If the magnet is swiped a second time during the extended light-on stretch, the state will toggle.
 The second swipe needs to happen in the window when the light is on (Figure 2).